rbmr/SupervisedFX/RQ1/docs/project_domain.md

 - **Policy Transfer**: Using a policy trained in one environment as a starting point in another.
 - **Q-table Transfer**: Reusing Q-values for similar state-action pairs in a new task.
 - **Domain Adaptation**: Adjusting the model to handle differences between source and target environments (e.g., volatility, spread behavior)

+Trading

+- **Foreign Exchange Market** (Forex): also called currency market, is a globalised decentralised market for the trading of currencies.
+- **Forex currency pair**: a combination of currencies that are traded against eachother.
+First currency being the base currency, second being the quote currency.
+The pair shows how much quote currency you need to buy one unit of the base currency.
+Ex.
+EUR/USD, GBP/USD, USD/JPY, etc.
+- **Timeframe**: the duration that each data point (or candlestick) represents on a chart.
+It determines the granularity of the data the RL agent learns from
+- **Candlestick**: a visual representation of price movement over a specific timeframe.
+It provides four key pieces of information: Open: Price at the beginning of the timeframe.
+High: Highest price during the timeframe.
+Low: Lowest price during the timeframe.
+Close: Price at the end of the timeframe.
+Volume: Total transaction amount during the timeframe. (sometimes included in the data)
+- **Ticker**: